Blankeos/quickrip/README.md

 # quickrip

+> [!WARNING]
+> Status: Not Done.
+Still working on it, but I can download audio no problem atm.

 A tool for ripping audio from YouTube (more in the future).
 Using a genuinely great tool called [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 The goal is a very thin wrapper around yt-dlp and be an actually useful GUI for non-programming people (i.e. video editors).